thomaspinckney3/cs4501/Project6.md

 - Hosting on DigitalOcean

      Email me (Professor Pinckney) for an invite if you you'd like to do this.
 Do this within the first week this project is assigned so that I have time to get invites to everyone that needs one.
+Make sure to "harden" your application for running on the internet -- do things like set Django's DEBUG=False in settings.py, don't use the Django development web server, select a secure password for your Droplet etc.

 - Caching with Redis